 Anchorage is Alaska's medical, financial, and banking center, and home to the executive offices of most of the Alaska Native corporations.
-The city has a population of roughly 295,500, accounting for approximately 40% of the people in the state.
+The city has a population of just over 301,000, with another 100,000 residing in the metro area, accounting for more than 50% of the people in the state.
 The relative affluence of this white-collar city—with a sprinkling of olive drab from nearby military bases—fosters an ever-growing range of restaurants and shops, first-rate entertainment, and sporting events.

 Dena’ina Athabascan people have lived in this area for more than 1,000 years.
 Their fish camps once dotted the shores of Cook Inlet, only a short distance from Downtown Anchorage.
 And yet Anchorage is a young city, incorporated in 1915.
 Nearly everything has been built since the 1970s—an Anchorage home dating from the 1950s almost merits historic status.
 The city got its start with the construction of the federally built Alaska Railroad, completed in 1917, and traces of its railroad heritage remain today.
 The city's architecture is far from memorable—though it has its quirky and charming moments—but the surrounding mountains make up for it.

 Boom and bust periods followed major events: an influx of military bases during World War II; a massive buildup of Arctic missile-warning stations during the Cold War; reconstruction following the devastating Good Friday earthquake of 1964; and in the late 1960s the biggest jackpot of all—the discovery of oil at Prudhoe Bay and the construction of the Trans-Alaska Pipeline.
 It is no surprise that Anchorage then positioned itself as the perfect home for the pipeline administrators and support industries, and it continues to attract a large share of the state's oil-tax dollars.